thycotic/ss-docs/admin/dsv-synching/index.md

 ![](images/c2db746f4751b30f7bf46b3d63e5eb3b.png)

-Using the DSV Client Template, you provide the client ID, secret, the tenant URL, and the client’s role (the role field might be removed).
+Using the DSV client template, you provide the client ID, secret, the tenant URL, and the client’s role (the role field might be removed).

 ### Creating a DevOps Secret Vault Tenant